silverstripe/silverstripe-framework/docs/en/00_Getting_Started/05_Coding_Conventions.md

 	}

 ```

+The intention of this latter declaration format is to prevent issues when adding or removing clauses
 from the conditional during later revisions.
 For `if` statements that include `elseif` or `else`,
 the formatting conventions are similar to the `if` construct.
 The following examples demonstrate proper formatting for `if` statements with `else` and/or `elseif` constructs: